 - On the 2021 exam, the most commonly missed FRQ was question 3

-- According to a survey of high school physics students, 42% of students struggle with free-body diagrams
+- According to a survey of high school physics students, 42% of students struggle with free-body diagrams.
+Learn how you can master FBD’s here.

-- After teaching students for the last 7 years, the most common point of confusion has to do with angular momentum.
-Kinematics is a close second.
+- After teaching students for the last 7 years, the most difficult topic for students is angular momentum.
+Read our angular momentum speed review for a better understanding.

 Look no further than the official FRQs and answer keys posted on College board’s site.
 Practice all of these, using the strategies below.
 Be sure to work with a teacher or tutor to quickly and fully understand points of confusion.